chaoyihu/archive.github.io/_posts/2024-02-10-deploying-dockerized-web-app-to-amazon-ec2.markdown

 # To-Do

 The web application is running fine now on the instance!
-I am simply using the public IP of tyhe instance to access the application, and the ssl certs are still self-signed, but this is only temporary.
-Following steps will be completed and documented in a future post:
+I am simply using the public IP of the instance to access the application, and the ssl certs are still self-signed, but this is only temporary.
+Following steps may be completed and documented in a future post:

+- Get a CA-signed SSL/TLS certificate to replace the self-signed certificate.
 - Set up Elastic IP for the instance.
-- Get a domain name and point it to the instance.
-- Apply for a CA-signed SSL/TLS certificate to replace the self-signed certificate.

 Thanks for reading! (•◡•)/